wsman217/UNO/README.md

 The `lab_9` directory contains data for learning `PHP`

-The `project` directory contains the data for our class project.
+The `Uno` directory contains the data for our class project.

 In order to start the `mysql` service on `macOS`, use the command `brew services start mysql`.